 ‘That’s just a shell, it’s not you any more.
 You’re the real you, just as you are now.
 That body in the bed was just a vehicle, a means of locomotion, just a way of getting from A to B.’

 When I did not respond, The Voice went on,

-‘And now it’s time for you to move on, go from b to c, and the only way to do that is like this.’
+‘And now it’s time for you to move on, go from B to C, if you like, and the only way to do that is like this, as you are now.’

 ‘But…’ I didn’t finish the sentence.
 The words just didn’t come.
 I continued to hang there, trying to adjust, to come to terms.
 But in life, you never do have a moment to pause and get to grips with things, do you?
 You always have to move on.
+There’s no period of adjustment, no training course on how to cope.
 I could sense urgency coming from the thing—spirit?—next to me.
 Eventually I said, ‘You said I’m the real me, as I am now?’

 ‘But how am I now?’

 ‘You’re a spirit.
 The spirit.
 The one that has always been you, that has always lived inside your body.’

 ‘But I can’t see me!’
 I wailed.
 And I couldn’t believe I was floating around talking to thin air.
 It made no sense, it was just a nightmare.

 Ooh, of course.
 Wow, I’m such an idiot, why didn’t I realise sooner that it was all just a stupid… Phew!
 That must be it…

 ‘No,’ said The Voice firmly, ‘you’re not dreaming.
 You really did die just a few minutes ago.’